Brobit/42xEsadhar/readme.md

 bug :

-- movement doesn't stop sometimes and the cube continue to move , cause : moving while using the gui to display and undisplay the 3d asset and click in the checkbox doesn't reset your input and you keep going in a certain direction, bug might not be in prod so no worries
 - ennemyCube animation when they have been hit block the animation of the cube rotation when he wants to move the camera to the left/right , maybe too much animation ?

-try to change the way to do the movement on mobile device by multiply vx and vz by the radian